qatrackplus/qatrackplus/docs/admin/qa/assign_to_unit.rst

 Visible To
 ----------

-By default, all user groups will be able to see and perform a test list.
-If you want to restrict access/hide a test list from certain groups you can move the groups from the **Chosen visible to** to the **Available visible to** box.
+Choose the groups you want this test list on this unit to be visible to by moving the groups from the **Available visible to** to the **Chosen visible to** box.

 Active
 ------